paesanilab/MB-Fit/qm_mb_energy_calculator/README.md

 $ python ../src/driver.py
 ```

+## Database usage:
+We assume that you have created a `settings.ini` with the specified settings, as well as a `.xyz` input file.
+First, run `python database_initializer.py` on the directory where your `settings.ini` is, which should be your working directory.
+Once completed, run `python database_filler.py` on the same directory.
+You may need `psi4` when running this script.

 ## About `settings.ini`:

 Use this file to customize your options to use this program.
 This file must be in the same directory as your current working directory.

 #### [driver]: Settings pertaining to the initialization of the program.
 * input: The name of the xyz input file, including its file extension.
-* model: The calculation model we are using for calculations.
+* model: The calculation package we are using for calculations.
 Currently only supports `psi4`.

+#### [molecule]: Information about the molecule.
+This must be manually defined by the user.
+* fragments: A list to indicate the number of atoms in each fragment.
+By default, we assume the configuation is a monomer.
+* charges: A list to indicate the charge of each fragment.
+By default, all fragments have neutral charge.
+* spin: A list to indicate the spin multiplicity of each fragment.
+By default, all fragments have a spin multiplicity of 1.

+#### [model]: Information about the methods regarding calculation.
+* method: The method used for calculation.
+* basis: The basis set used for calculation.
+* cp: A boolean to whether use counterpoise correction in calculations.

 #### [psi4]: Settings specific to the `psi4` model.
 * memory: The memory `psi4` will use for calculation.
-* method: The method `psi4` will use for calculation.
-* basis: The basis set `psi4` will use for calculation.
-* charge: Currently unused.
-* spin: Current unused.
 * threads: The amount of parallel threads `psi4` will use for calculation.